-FINDING RECOMMENDATION IMPLEMENTING Agency 3.
+FINDING RECOMMENDATION IMPLEMENTING AGENCY 3.
 Parking on the north side of Commodore Dr between the school driveways reduces the visibility of pedestrians entering the crosswalk for those traveling along Commodore, and the sight lines of drivers exiting the driveway onto Commodore.
 Remove parking between the driveways by painting the curb red.
 City of San Bruno 4.
-The intersection of Cherry Ave and Commodore Dr is a large, multilane, stop- controlled intersection.
+The intersection of Cherry Ave and Commodore Dr is a large, multilane, stopcontrolled intersection.
 The intersection lacks crosswalks on the north and west sides.
 The San Bruno Walk 'n Bike Plan contains a recommendation to remove travel lanes on Cherry to install separated bicycle lanes.
 Reducing lanes to decrease the current potential for conflict at the intersection is recommended.
 The City should conduct a traffic study to determine any impacts before removing traffic lanes.
 City of San Bruno Install high-visibility crosswalks on all sides of the intersection.
 Consider extending the median along Cherry Ave through the crosswalk to act as a pedestrian refuge and narrow the turning radius for drivers.
+4. The intersection of Cherry Ave and Commodore Dr is a large, multilane, stopcontrolled intersection.
+The intersection lacks crosswalks a recommendation to remove travel lanes on Cherry to install separated bicycle lanes.
+Reducing lanes to decrease the current potential for conflict at the intersection is recommended.
+The City should conduct a traffic study to determine any impacts before removing traffic lanes.
+Install high-visibility crosswalks on all sides of the intersection.
+Consider extending the median along Cherry Ave through the crosswalk to act as a pedestrian refuge and narrow the turning •

 Figure 18.
-A view of the intersection of Cherry Ave/ Commodore Dr from Commodore Dr.
+A view of the intersection of Cherry Ave/Commodore Dr from Commodore Dr.

 The above items are recommendations only and based on Safe Routes to Schools site assessment best practices.
 Feasibility determination, final design, accessibility, funding, and implementation of any recommended improvements is the responsibility of the appropriate governing agency.

-Red crub and/or parking restriction signage should be provided between advance stop/yield markings and the crosswalk.
-Exact red crub distance should be determined in accordance with the CA-MUTCD and City policies/standards.
-Red crub not symbolized on map.
+Red curb and/or parking restriction signage should be provided between advance stop/yield markings and the crosswalk.
+Exact red curb distance should be determined in accordance with the CA-MUTCD and City policies/standards.
+Red curb not symbolized on map.

 This figure is intended only for reference, conceptual planning, and informational purposes.
-This figure should not be used to establish boundaries, property lines, location of objects, or to provide any other information typically needed for final design, construction or any other purpose when engineered plans are required.
+This figure should not be used to establish boundaries, property lines, location of objects, or to provide any other information typically needed for final design, construction or any other purposes when engineered plans are required.

 Safe Routes to Schools Improvement Plan El Portal and Palos Verdes Schools

-- On the north side of Commodore, install a depressed corner ramp and tactile warning par.
+- 1 On the north side of Commodore, install a depressed corner ramp and tactile warning par.
 Realign the curb ramp on the south side of the crosswalk to face the crosswalk. - 2 Paint a high-visibility crosswalk across the driveway.
 Realign the curb ramp to be parallel with the sidewalk.
 Install sidewalk segment to connect into school parking lot. - 3 Reduce lanes on Cherry Ave. consistent with the San Bruno Walk 'n Bike Plan.
 Install high visibility crosswalks on all sides of the intersection.
-Consider extending the median along Cherry Ave through the crosswalk to act as a pedestrian refuge.

-4 Remove parking between the driveways by painting the curb red.
+Consider extending the median along Cherry Ave through the crosswalk to act as a pedestrian refuge. - 4 Remove parking between the driveways by painting the curb red.